statechannels/statechannels/packages/client-api-schema/client-api-schema.api.md

     walletVersion: string;
 }>;

+// Warning: (ae-incompatible-release-tags) The symbol "InvalidAppData" is marked as @public, but its signature references "JsonRpcError" which is marked as @beta
+//
 // @public (undocumented)
 export type InvalidAppData = JsonRpcError<ErrorCodes_3['InvalidAppData'], 'Invalid app data', {
     appData: string;
 }>;

+// Warning: (ae-incompatible-release-tags) The symbol "InvalidTransition" is marked as @public, but its signature references "JsonRpcError" which is marked as @beta
+//
 // @public (undocumented)
 export type InvalidTransition = JsonRpcError<ErrorCodes_3['InvalidTransition'], 'Invalid transition', {
     channelStatus: ChannelStatus;